mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Background

 In the remainder of this paper we focus on exponential family distributions, which are strictly positive distributions.
-For these distributions the Global Markov property is equivalent to the \textit{Markov factorization property} by the Hammersley-Clifford Theorem \cite[see e.g.][]{Lauritzen_graphical_1996}.
-Consider for each clique $C \in \mathcal{C}$ a clique-compatibility function $\psi_{C}(X_{C})$ that maps configurations $x_C = \{x_s, s \in V \} $ to $\mathbb{R^+}$ such that $\psi_{C}$ only depends on the variables $X_{C}$ corresponding to the clique $C$.
+For these distributions the Global Markov property is equivalent to the \textit{Markov factorization property} by the Hammersley-Clifford Theorem \citep{Lauritzen_graphical_1996}.
+Consider for each clique $C$ in the set of all clique sets $\mathcal{C}$ a clique-compatibility function $\psi_{C}(X_{C})$ that maps configurations $x_C = \{x_s, s \in C \} $ to $\mathbb{R^+}$ such that $\psi_{C}$ only depends on the variables $X_{C}$ corresponding to the clique $C$.

 \begin{mrf1} (Markov factorization property).
 The distribution of $X$ factorizes according to $G$ if it can be represented as a product of clique functions

 \end{mrf1}

 This equivalence implies that if we have distributions that are represented as a product of clique functions, then we can represent the conditional dependence statements in this distribution in a graph $G$.
 This is the case for the exponential family distributions we use in the present paper